LoyolaChicagoBooks/introcs-csharp/rst/lab-filedata.rst

 take a StreamReader as parameter.
 The files that they read will contain the basic data.
 You can look in the lab project at the first data file:
-:file:`projects/Dictionaries/FakeAdviseLab/HelpNotDefaults.txt`.
+:file:`HelpNotDefaults.txt`, and the beginning is shown below:

+.. literalinclude:: ../projects/Dictionaries/FakeAdviseLab/HelpNotDefaults.txt
+   :language: none
+   :lines: 1-15

 You can see that it includes the data for the welcome and goodbye strings followed by all the data to go in the ``List`` of random answers.

 One complication is that many of these strings take up several lines, in what we call a paragraph.
-We follow a standard convention for puting paragraphs into plain text:
+We follow a standard convention for putting paragraphs into plain text:
 Put a blank line after a paragraph to mark its end.
-That is how :file:`HelpNotDefaults.txt` is set up.
-Here are the first few paragraphs:
+As you can see, that is how :file:`HelpNotDefaults.txt` is set up.

-.. literalinclude:: ../projects/Dictionaries/FakeAdviseLab/HelpNotDefaults.txt
-   :language: none
-   :lines: 1-15

 Steps
 -----------------